 Nerve compression creates tingling, numbness, and ultimately, weakness in the hand that characterizes this common condition.

 Many people experience numbness or tingling in their hand or fingers, particularly the thumb, middle, ring, or index fingers, but usually not the pinky finger.
 This unpleasant sensation generally happens while holding an item such as a phone, newspaper, or steering wheel, or can often wake you out of a sound sleep in the night.
 The sensation can be experienced starting at the wrist and working up through the arm as well.
-You may see people “shaking out” their hands and arms in an attempt to “wake” them up to relieve their uncomfortable symptoms.
+You may see people “shaking out” their hands and arms in an attempt to “wake” them up.
 Unfortunately, as the condition worsens, the feeling of numbness may be constant.

 Some people feel weakness in their hands and often drop objects after picking them up.
 This is often because of numbness in the hands or a weakness in the pinching muscles of the thumb that the median nerve works to control.

 As explained by pain management specialists in Atlanta, carpal tunnel syndrome often occurs when the median nerve is compressed.
 This nerve starts at the forearm and runs through a narrow passageway in the wrist to your hand.
 It’s the nerve that gives the palm side of your fingers and thumb sensation, minus your pinky finger.
 It also enables nerve signals to move key muscles that surround the base of the thumb.